Community

 – Founder and designer of Studio boing

-Growing up in a neat, newly-built suburb in the Netherlands, Ingmar had never climbed a tree until after he had designed the Pupa in 2018 and learned for the first time that climbing was fun.
-With his severely undiagnosed ADHD the furniture of Studio boing made life indoors finally bearable.
-What Ingmar loves about Studio boing is how its design changes social dynamics.
-Meet-ups that would normally be driven by verbal conversation naturally transition into a conversation of play and back.
+Growing up in a neat, newly-built suburb in the Netherlands, Ingmar had never climbed a tree until after he had designed, and climbed, the PUPA in 2018.
+With his severely undiagnosed ADHD life indoors had often felt limiting and boring.
+By designing the furniture of Studio boing life indoors became a little more bearable.

 What others say about Studio boing